 If you have a habit of using the same passwords, weak passwords, or recycling old passwords you could be setting yourself up to be compromised online.
-You need 1Password.
+You need a Password Manager like 1Password.

-With the explosion of mobile and desktop apps comes the management of all of the login credentials that we all use to get into our apps and use them.
-While it’s somewhat of a nice idea to have one company manage all of our apps and online access, it’s also somewhat unrealistic.
+With the explosion of mobile and desktop apps comes the management of all of the login credentials that we all use to get into our apps and use them, hence the need for a Password Manager.
+While it’s somewhat of a nice idea to have one company manage all of our apps and online access in the way 1Password does with their Password Manager app, consumers like you and I have to play our part in managing our online security.
 The unfortunate thing for consumers like yourself is that ultimately, you’re in charge of managing all of your online and mobile apps as well as passwords.